Towards Precision Functional Genomics For Rare Tumors

 A NEw type of lab for a new type of science

 Team science is revolutionizing biomedicine.
 Dream teams composed of scientists from multiple disciplines, labs, research groups and organizations must efficiently collaborate to solve the major scientific challenges of our time.
-Unfortunately, the lab structures and incentives that were built for the science of 1990 are fundamentally different than the structures that are needed in 2023.
-The science of 2023 equires teams composed of excellent individual scientists as well as individuals who can accelerate and engineer effective collaborations.
-The science of 2023 requires open-source projects whose goal it is to empower the world, rather than to empower one specific lab.
+Unfortunately, the lab structures and incentives that were built for the science of 1990 are fundamentally different than the structures that are needed in 2024.
+The science of 2024 requires teams composed of excellent individual scientists as well as individuals who can accelerate and engineer effective collaborations.
+The science of 2024 requires open-source projects whose goal it is to empower the world, rather than to empower one specific lab.

 We are building enabling technologies to transform cancer functional genomics, engineering large interdisciplinary research efforts and running open source projects with the explicit goal of catalyzing the world's scientific community.